|

 and December Christmas, and for these he provides

-recipes like Pumpkin and Sweet Garlic Custards
+recipes like Pumpkin and Sweet Garlic Custards and

-depths of February require a little "culinary
+of February require a little "culinary sunshine"

-"the big bang of the culinary year,"
+other dishes, while May is "the big bang of the

-a rebirth celebrated with dishes including Grilled
+culinary year," a rebirth celebrated with dishes

-Soft-Shell Crabs with Asparagus, New Potatoes,
+including Grilled Soft-Shell Crabs with Asparagus,

-and a Lemon-Caper Vinaigrette.
-July is "birthdays
+New Potatoes, and a Lemon-Caper Vinaigrette.
+July

-and barbecues"--Montauk Chowder salutes this
+is "birthdays and barbecues"--Montauk Chowder

-height of summer--while September signals a return
+salutes this height of summer--while September signals

-to school and work, demanding "recipes for
+a return to school and work, demanding "recipes

-busy times" such as Orichette with Chicken,
+for busy times" such as Orichette with Chicken,

 Swiss Chard, and Reggiano Parmigiano.
 A wide range

-of dessert recipes, such as Coconut Panna Cotta,
+of dessert recipes, such as Coconut Panna Cotta, are

-are also included.
-Throughout, Portale offers
+also included.
+Throughout, Portale offers "flavor

-"flavor building" ideas for dressing
+building" ideas for dressing up recipes, "thinking

-up recipes, "thinking ahead" notes for
+ahead" notes for staggering preparation, and

-staggering preparation, and dish variation suggestions.
+dish variation suggestions.
+With 150 illustrations,

-advice, and a section on basics like stocks, the
+on basics like stocks, the book presents a culinary

-book presents a culinary calendar that works for
+calendar that works for year-round dining enjoyment.

-year-round dining enjoyment. --Arthur Boehm
+--Arthur Boehm

 Book